Estecka/mc-Variants-CIT-wiki/Item State extensions.md

 # Item State Extensions

-Item States / Item Assets (resources under the `items/` folder) are the vanilla way of changing an item's model.
+Item States (resources under the `items/` folder) are the vanilla way of changing an item's model.
 Those can be used to provide a second layer of variance to an item, on top of the modules from this mod.

 > [!IMPORTANT]
 >